 The first stage of analysis was conducted considering only the AT responses to the survey, then comparing them to those obtained from Architecture students.
 From the thematic analysis of students' definitions of feedback, emerged that feedback is always seen as a response to something that they produce.
 Only two AT respondents mentioned feedback as prompted by them, acknowledging a more active role in engaging with it.
-All the participants showed an understanding of feedback as a process in which they engage with information that is relevant to improve their work, in line with Carless and Boud45 definition of it.
+All the participants showed an understanding of feedback as a process in which they engage with information that is relevant to improve their work, in line with Carless and Boud definition of it.
 Only 50% of the AT participants received guidance on how to understand and use feedback before coming to university.

 AT students mainly recognize feedback when this takes place one-to-one; only a few of them acknowledged having engaged with group feedback (when provided online) or with peer feedback.
-Nevertheless, these variants of feedback are offered throughout the course; hence, this finding may confirm what pointed out by Boud and Molloy46 that "students perceive that they receive feedback much less frequently than academics perceive that they give it".
+Nevertheless, these variants of feedback are offered throughout the course; hence, this finding may confirm what pointed out by Boud and Molloy that "students perceive that they receive feedback much less frequently than academics perceive that they give it".
 When AT students engage with peer feedback, they do not always appreciate it, and even see it as a waste of time.
-Lack of engagement and satisfaction with group and peer feedback is likely linked to another finding from the analysis: most AT students prefer a directive type of feedback, as noted by Smith.47 respondents, possibly due to the smaller number of students in the course, which may facilitate one-to-one contact with tutors.
+Lack of engagement and satisfaction with group and peer feedback is likely linked to another finding from the analysis: most AT students prefer a directive type of feedback, as noted by Smith.